Plutonomicon/plutarch-plutus/docs/GUIDE.md

 > Aside: You can access the inner type using `pto` (assuming it's a `PlutusType` instance).
 For example, `pto x`, where `x :: Term s PPubKeyHash`, would give you `Term s PByteString`. `pto` converts a [`PlutusType`](#plutustype-pcon-and-pmatch) term to its inner type.
 This is very useful, for example, when you need to use a function that operates on bytestring terms, but all you have is a `Term s PPubKeyHash`.
 You *know* it's literally a bytestring under the hood anyway - but how do you obtain that?
 Using `pto`!

-Currently, `DerivePNewType` can let you derive the following typeclasses for your Plutarch *types*:-
+Currently, `DerivePNewtype` lets you derive the following typeclasses for your Plutarch *types*:-
 * `PlutusType`
 * `PIsData`
 * `PEq`